digbmc/dsgas/answers.md

     git pull
     git push origin master

+Create a new **branch** of the repository so your changes won't interfering with anyone else's work.

+        git branch newbranch

+**Checkout** your new branch (switch to it).

+        git checkout newbranch

 Open the file [collaboration.md](/collaboration.md) in Atom, make some changes, and save the file.

     atom collaboration.md